 Advancement, one of the eight methods by which the aims of Scouting are achieved, has four steps through each award level.

 Third, the Scout is reviewed.
 The purpose of the review is to ensure that all requirements for advancement have been met.
-This includes a check of the Scout's attitude and practice of the ideals of Scouting, in addition to his Scoutcraft skills.
+This includes a check of the Scout's attitude and practice of the ideals of Scouting, in addition to the Scoutcraft skills.
 The decision regarding whether a Scout has met the required standards to qualify for rank advancement begins with the troop and, for the Eagle Scout rank, is approved by the district, local council, and finally, the National Council.

 Fourth, the Scout is recognized.
 The final step in advancement involves presentation of the badge, usually at a ceremony before the entire troop.